nickglazzard1959/gplot2/README.md

 and installed along with the other tools by `install.sh` in that location.
 This uses programs in the `ghostscript` package to convert EPS to PDF and then open the PDF version.
 This displays output in macOS `Preview`.
-It can also produces a `.png` image version using Imagemagick tools if the `-p` option is supplied.
+It can also produce a `.png` image version using Imagemagick tools if the `-p` option is supplied.
 This script takes steps to ensure that
 EPS files output by DIMFILM can be opened correctly and displayed